Two minute review

 The Dell XPS 13 (Late 2020) we reviewed is loaded with an Intel Core i7-1165G7 CPU with Intel Evo certification, meaning that Dell worked with Intel to optimize the hardware for speed, efficiency, and graphics performance - and it definitely shows.

-The previous iteration of the Dell XPS 13 we reviewed earlier this year was essentially identical to this one, except for the 10th-generation i7 and the Intel Iris Plus graphics, but the performance jump was significant.
+The previous iteration of the Dell XPS 13 we reviewed earlier in 2020 was essentially identical to this one, except for the 10th-generation i7 and the Intel Iris Plus graphics, but the performance jump was significant.

 Thanks to the 11th-gen Core i7 and Intel Iris Xe graphics, the latest XPS 13 scored a 1,539 single-core performance in Geekbench 5 versus the 1,251 single-core performance on the previous generation XPS 13.
 In multi-core performance, the new XPS 13 improved to 5,432 from 4,781.